Easing Seasonal Tensions: A Guide to Holiday Stress Relief for Seniors

 - Set realistic goals: Keep things simple.
 By acknowledging changes that come with age, adjusting expectations can go a long way toward reducing holiday stress.
 Observing the holiday with smaller gatherings that require little or no preparation can be just as fulfilling as past extravaganzas.

-- Create new traditions: While observing past traditions may be too stressful, or no longer possible, it doesn’t mean you can’t start new ones.
+- Create new traditions: While observing past traditions may be too stressful or no longer possible, it doesn’t mean you can’t start new ones.
 Consider making a list of things for which you’re grateful and sharing it with a friend; organize a cookie swap with neighbors; tap your DIY potential and express your artistic inclination by crafting a holiday-themed decoration or family photo album; or start a journal, where you can reflect on the past and those you loved.
-Simply spending time to quietly reflect on your life and generate gratitude is a profound tradition to cultivate.
+Simply spending time to quietly reflect on your life and cultivate gratitude is a profound tradition in its own right.

-- Mind your health: If you’re feeling unusually sad or stressed, you may want to contact your primary care physician to discuss your symptoms, and make sure other factors are not in play such as clinical depression, or grief that can be treated with counseling.
+- Mind your health: If you’re feeling unusually sad or stressed, you may want to contact your primary care physician to discuss your symptoms and make sure other factors, such as clinical depression or grief, are not contributing to how you’re feeling.
+If they are, counseling can be a helpful way to start feeling more like yourself again.

-- Exercise: Take a brisk walk or swim to alleviate stress and anxiety.
+- Exercise: Take a brisk walk, practice gentle yoga, or go for a swim to alleviate stress and anxiety.
 Exercise has long been recognized as a great stress reliever.

-- Try meditation: Meditation offers techniques that help you relax, cope with emotions like sadness and grief, and teaches you how to become friends with your emotions.
+- Try meditation: Meditation offers techniques that help you relax and cope with emotions like sadness and grief.

 Blog Topics